 We’ve been doing service work for the past 5, 6 years.
 It’s a great company to work for, and it’s a great company to have work done by.
-We have great warranties, we really take care of our customers, and we really put homeowners first.
+We have great warranties, we take care of our customers, and we put homeowners first.

-Tankless are much for efficient as far as the use of the gas for heating the water.
+Tankless are much for efficient as far as the use of gas for heating the water.
 You will have a continual flow of hot water, you will never run out of hot water, and with the units nowadays the flows are just as good as having a conventional tanked unit.
 The energy consumption is probably the best benefit of them: they use a lot less energy, so the utility bill for heating your water is much less.

-So when you talk about the efficiency, does that mean I would save money if I decide to go with the tankless?
+So when you talk about efficiency, does that mean I would save money if I decide to go with the tankless?

 You would save money in the long run on your utility bills.
-Tankless are a bit more expensive to install and procure the heater itself — the product itself is more expensive.
+Tankless is a bit more expensive to install and procure the heater itself — the product itself is more expensive.
 But in the long run, they last longer than a regular tanked unit and pay for themselves from energy bills.

 How long do the tankless water heaters last?

-The usually last about 15 to 20 years, if not longer, with proper maintenance.
+They usually last about 15 to 20 years, if not longer, with proper maintenance.